-Winter’s only a few weeks old and already the region has suffered from some unusual weather – several snowstorms and a dangerous cold snap.
+Winter’s only a few weeks old and already the region has suffered from some unusual weather – three snowstorms and a dangerous cold snap.
 Just after the new year, all local schools were closed as more than 8 inches of snow fell on Hudson County.
 But since it’s impossible to predict exactly when and how hard a storm will hit, school officials are often left with a confusing decision: Close schools, open them late, or shut them early?

 “That decision comes from the superintendent of schools in conjunction with public safety,” said Stanley Sanger, superintendent of schools for Union City.
 “The overall concern is the safety of children.”

 He added, “You look for the most accurate information by watching television, working with the public works department, checking to see if they’re plowing.
 Sometimes you get news from the airport.”
 In addition, Accuweather provides updated alerts via e-mail.

 Dr. George Solter, interim superintendent of schools for North Bergen, explained, “One of the things you always want to try and do is to keep the continuity of the educational process.
 So obviously you try and have school whenever you can, but you do not want to jeopardize or put anybody in harm.”

 He added, “As a group we have a lot of people that get together: The business administrator, the board secretary, the director of elementary and secondary education.
 We’ll talk together and review the information we’ve collected and make an informed decision.”